 - Leg cast

-If the child is older than six and has severe pain in their hip, surgical treatment for LCPD is recommended.
+If the child is older than six and has severe pain in their hip, surgical treatment for LCPD is recommended and is available at MidAmerica’s Palos Hills and Mokena clinics.
 There are various surgeries that can help heal the hip deformity and prevent arthritis.

 A joint realignment may be performed to aid in the healing of the femoral head.
 Cuts will be made in the femur to realign the joints, and a plate is inserted to help them heal correctly.

 Contracture release surgery is used when the child has a hip that is pulled inward and has shortened muscles and tendons.
 This surgery lengthens the muscles and tendons to help restore hip flexibility.

 In severe cases of LCPD, total joint replacement may be performed, or a hip replacement procedure may be recommended later in life.
 (Mayo Clinic)

 Your Next Steps

 MidAmerica’s Pediatric Clinics located in Palos Hills and Mokena are devoted to treating children with injuries and diseases of the leg and hip extremities.
 For specialized care, turn to MidAmerica’s Pediatric Orthopedic Specialist, Dr. Prasad Gourineni, M.D. and Pediatric Sports Medicine Specialist, Dr. Chris Chapman, D.O.

 Dr. Gourineni focuses on treating the orthopaedic ailments of children and young adults.
 His expertise lies in open and arthroscopic hip preservation procedures.
 After discovering his aptitude for hip preservation, Dr. Gourineni completed fellowships in Vail, CO, Dallas, TX, and, Switzerland, acquiring vast amounts of knowledge about open surgical dislocation and hip osteotomies.